radianttap/Ambar/README.md

-# Swift RTCoreDataStack
+# Ambar
+// formerly: RT(Swift)CoreDataStack //

 Core Data stack I use for my Core Data based apps.
 It acts as replacement for `NSPersistantContainer` Apple added in iOS 10 SDK.
-It supports iOS 8, watchOS 3, tvOS 10 and above.
+It supports iOS 8.4, watchOS 3, tvOS 10 and above.

-This is a rewrite of the same library I used in Objective-C projects.
-It’s used in several fairly large and complex apps with lots of background imports, thus it's fairly stable and usable in practice.
-Still, test all assumptions like hell.

 The library is fairly small and well commented.
 Latest version uses Swift 4.2.
 Supports SQLite and in-memory store types.

-## Usage
+## How to implement

 Create your instance of the stack in